oktadev/okta-blog/_source/_posts/2020-03-16-react-styled-components.md

 title: "Build a React App with Styled Components"
 author: holgerschmitz
 description: "Learn how to use Styled Components to manage CSS in your React App."
-tags: [react, styled components, css]
+tags: [react, styled components, css, javascript]
 tweets:
 - "Use Styled Components with @reactjs to scope your styles and create CSS directly in JavaScript!"
 - "Styled Components offer a nice way to manage your CSS when writing @reactjs application.
 Check out this tutorial! 👉"